hackersupreme/cuopon-calculator/README.md

 ```

 On submit, the `addProduct(e)` function fires.
 The `addProduct(e)` function takes the state variables `name`, `goal`, `price`, and `cost` and makes an object out of them.
 That object is added to the `products` array in the state.

+**Product List || ProductList.js**

+Recieves the `products` array from the app's state and creates a table out of them.
+Includes links to the id of the cuopon associated with it as well as a button to remove the product from the `products` array.